 The Lerner Center for Public Health Promotion was established in 2011 with an endowment from Sid and Helaine Lerner.
 The Center’s mission is to improve population and community health through research, education, advocacy, and health promotion programming focused on the social, spatial, and structural determinants of physical, mental, and behavioral health and health disparities.

 The Lerner Center is guided by the principles of scientific rigor, equity, justice, community engagement, and multidisciplinary and multi-institution collaboration.
 Today’s population health challenges are complex.
 Solving these challenges and building environments that value and promote health for everyone requires expertise from multiple scientific disciplines and public and private partners.
-The Center works in partnership with researchers, students, and community organizations to conduct timely research, identify needs, collaboratively develop and deploy programs, and advocate for evidence-based policy and practice change.
+The Center fulfills its mission through the interrelated pillars of research, education, advocacy, and action.

 Improving population health requires skills and expertise from a range of academic disciplines and community partners.
 Lerner Center Research Affiliates come from multiple disciplines, have expertise in numerous methodological approaches, and conduct high-impact research on the social, spatial, and structural determinants of various physical, mental, and behavioral health outcomes and disparities.
 Our affiliates’ research is regularly funded by the National Institutes of Health, Robert Wood Johnson Foundation, Russell Sage Foundation, and many other federal agencies and foundations.
 The Lerner Center funds population health research at SU through its Faculty Fellows Program.